The Dab, The tastiest fish in the Sea?

 Visit our shop and buy Wild Food Cookbooks.

 The flavour of the Dab is rich and if you eat it off the bone as I do the meat simply pulls of the large cartilaginous bones with the simple scrape of a fork.
+Its a simply delicious little fish, that is generous with flavour, and rich with the crabs and crustaceans that this humble little predator feasts on.
+I truly rate this as one of the most delicious fish available in the UK seas.

 The Dab turning up when it shouldn’t or adding variety to a sometimes same’y bag of fish (those beloved Whiting bashing sessions!) caught the imagination of me as a child; and as I have got older I have learned to enjoy its beautiful flavour and rank it up there alongside the Cod's and Bass's of this world.
-The Dab is a Tenacious predator in miniature and I hope that it remains commercially un-exploited and only available to the rod fisherman who want to catch them!
+The Dab is a Tenacious predator in miniature and I hope that it remains commercially un-exploited and only available to the rod fisherman who want to catch and eat them!

 …… Let’s keep this tasty little secret amongst us hey!